MagnusBai/load_binary_file_to_ndarray/README.md

-# load binary file to ndarray
+# Load binary file to ndarray